(nye troe gli' ser in)

 Before taking or using nitroglycerin,

-- tell your doctor and pharmacist if you are allergic to nitroglycerin patches, capsules, tablets, ointment, or spray; any other medications; or any of the ingredients in nitroglycerin tablets, capsules, or spray.
+- tell your doctor and pharmacist if you are allergic to nitroglycerin patches, capsules, tablets, ointment, or spray; any other medications; or any of the ingredients in nitroglycerin sublingual tablets.
 Ask your pharmacist for a list of the ingredients.

-- tell your doctor if you are taking phosphodiesterase inhibitors (PDE-5) inhibitors such as sildenafil (Viagra), tadalafil (Cialis), and vardenafil (Levitra).
-Your doctor may tell you not to take nitroglycerin.
+- tell your doctor if you are taking riociguat (Adempas) or if you are taking or have recently taken a phosphodiesterase inhibitor (PDE-5) such as avanafil (Stendra), sildenafil (Revatio, Viagra), tadalafil (Adcirca, Cialis), and vardenafil (Levitra, Staxyn).
+Your doctor may tell you not to take nitroglycerin if you are taking one of these medications.

 - tell your doctor if you have recently had a heart attack and if you have anemia (low number of red blood cells) or any condition that causes increased pressure in your skull.
 Your doctor may tell you not to take nitroglycerin.